-☐ Inspect the CV Joints.
+☐ Inspect the brake finings, replace if flect☐ Inspect the CV Joints.

 ☐ Inspect the exhaust system.

 ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.